-Following the IPO, each Eligible Director may elect in writing (an "Annual Election") to receive his or her annual cash compensation in the form of a stock option (an "Annual Election Option").
+Each Eligible Director may elect in writing (an "Annual Election") to receive his or her annual cash compensation in the form of a stock option (an "Annual Election Option").
 Such Annual Election would apply to all annual cash compensation payable during the subsequent year of service, measured from the date of the Annual Meeting.